NEST-Protocol/NEST-Improvement-Proposals/5%_dao.md

 Propose to depreciate the 5% of developers reward sharing

-Instead redirect the rewards to the NEST Dao
+Instead direct the rewards to the NEST Dao

 ## Motivation